Floorp-Projects/Floorp/docs/code-quality/lint/linters/pylint.rst

 To enable pylint on new directory, add the path to the include section in the `pylint.yml <https://searchfox.org/mozilla-central/source/tools/lint/pylint.yml>`_ file.

+We enabled the same Pylint rules as `VS Code <https://code.visualstudio.com/docs/python/linting#_pylint>`_.
+See in `pylint.py <https://searchfox.org/mozilla-central/source/tools/lint/python/pylint.py>`_ for the full list

 Sources
 -------